uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Courses

 The full schedule of courses and their descriptions are outlined on the [department website](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/).
 Courses are divided into 4 categories.
 The 'research' courses are [AST1501Y and AST1500Y](#ast1501y-and-ast1500y), described above.
 In addition to these, you have the option to take 'preparatory' courses (1000-level), in introductory topics, and 'elective' courses (2000-level) with a more tighter focus on one aspect of astronomy.
 Advanced topics are taught in 'specialized' courses (3000-level).
 In undergrad, the leading number of a course code roughly corresponds to the year in which it's appropriate to take that course, but that isn't the case for grad courses.
 You may take any course at any point during your degree, although students typically try to finish their courses in their first two years (prior to the qualifying exam).
+Each course is expected to take approximately 8-10 hours of work a week, including lectures, reading, and homework assignments, but workload varies between courses.

 #### Courses from other departments
 #### Mini Courses

+#### Auditing a course
+A course may catch your interest that isn't necessary for you to complete your program requirements.
+Auditing courses

 ### General Qualifier